Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 Urban rodent populations impose measurable welfare losses — as disease vectors (Himsworth et al., 2014), through property damage, and through chronic quality-of-life complaints that correlate with socioeconomic disadvantage (Murray et al., 2018).
 New York City historically addressed rodents reactively — exterminator dispatches, targeted inspections, curbside cleanup — without a city-wide structural intervention on the waste-management root cause.
 Starting mid-2023, that changed.
 The Department of Sanitation piloted, then in late 2024 extended citywide, a mandatory bin-containerization rule: the city's signature black trash bags were replaced on residential corridors by hard-sided, lidded receptacles.

-The policy's causal theory is simple: rats are food-limited [(Himsworth et al., 2013)](#ref-himsworth2013); black bags on commercial sidewalks were a cheap, accessible food supply; replacing them with rigid containers raises the effective cost of scavenging and, over months, depresses the carrying capacity.
-The empirical evidence for that chain has been mostly observational until the 2023–2024 rollout created a natural experiment with two staggered cohorts and roughly 65 never-treated CDs (irregular airports, parks, cemeteries, and geocoding-failure catch-alls) as a control pool.
+The policy's causal theory is simple: rats are food-limited (Himsworth et al., 2013; Feng & Himsworth, 2014); black bags on commercial sidewalks were a cheap, accessible food supply; replacing them with rigid containers raises the effective cost of scavenging and, over months, depresses the carrying capacity.
+The empirical evidence for that chain has been mostly observational until the 2023–2024 rollout created a natural experiment with two staggered cohorts and 15 never-treated CDs (irregular airports, parks, cemeteries, and geocoding-failure catch-alls) as a control pool.

 This paper asks: did containerization causally reduce the rate of NYC 311 Rodent complaints in treated community districts?
-We test the hypothesis with four staggered-robust difference-in-differences estimators, two HonestDiD sensitivity families, a per-cohort decomposition, a per-borough heterogeneity analysis, four robustness probes, and two spatial auxiliaries.
+We test the hypothesis with four staggered-robust difference-in-differences estimators, two HonestDiD sensitivity families, a per-cohort decomposition, a per-borough heterogeneity analysis, five robustness probes, a synthetic-control cross-check, a DOHMH inspector-confirmed secondary outcome, and two spatial auxiliaries.
 The answer is a qualified yes.

 2. Background#